-305 Renfrew Dr., Suite 101, Markham, Ontario, Canada L3R 9S7 Offices: 905 305 9797 • 416 482 9797 • Fax: 416 482 9629
+305 Renfrew Dr., Suite 101, Markham, Ontario, Canada L3R 987 Offices: 905 305 9797 • 416 482 9797 • Fax: 416 482 9629

 This message may contain confidential and/or privileged information and is intended only for the individual named.
-If you are not the named addresses you should not disseminate, distribute or copy this small.
-Please notify the sender immediately by email if you have received this email by mestake and delete this email from your system.
-Pound & Stewart Associates Limited may monitor, retain and/or review email.
-Email transmission cannot be guaranteed to be secure or error-free as information could be interrepted, complete, for interesting and interrepted and interrepted for the section of the sender.
-Therefore, accepts sability for any errors or omissions in the contents of this message, which arise as a result of email transmission.
+If you are not the named addresses you should not disseminate, distribute or coupling is annual.
+Plasse notify the sender immediately by email if you have received this email by metake and detet this email from your system.
+Pound & Stewart Associates Limited may monitor, retain and/or enview email.
+Email transmission cannot be guaranteed to be secure or error-free as information voldes.
+Notifier Pound & Stewart Associates Limited may monitor, retain and/or enview email. excepts fashibly for any errors or omissions in the contents of this message, which arise as a result of email transmission.

-Please consider the environment before printing this email
+Please consider the environment before printing this email.

-City of Mississauga Planning and Building Department 300 City Centre Drive

-MISSISSAUGA ON L5B 3C1 mississauga.ca
+City of Mississauga Planning and Building Department 300 City Centre Drive MISSISSAUGA ON L5B 3C1 mississauga.ca